|Youth Mental First Aid is designed to teach any caring adult how to identify and assist an adolescent

-health or addictions challenge or is in crisis.
-Youth Mental Health First Aid is primarily designed for adults who regularly interact with young people.
+and non-crisis situations.
+Youth Mental Health First Aid is primarily designed for adults who regularly interact

 young people in both crisis and non-crisis situations.
 Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur,

 disruptive behavior disorders (including ADHD), and eating disorders.